-Suunto is making a move in a new direction, wanting to bring smartwatch features to a device to sit alongside the company's comprehensive sports offering.
+(Pocket-lint) - Suunto is making a move in a new direction, wanting to bring smartwatch features to a device to sit alongside the company's comprehensive sports offering.
 Say hello to the Suunto 7.

-We've seen a number of sports watches from Suunto over recent years, but the move to a Wear OS device seems to mark a new chapter for the company as it looks to compete with devices like those of Garmin and Polar, which have been getting increasingly sophisticated over recent years.
+We've seen a number of sports watches from Suunto over the years, but the move to a Google Wear OS device in the Suunto 7 marks a new chapter for the company as it looks to compete with increasingly sophisticated devices like those from Garmin and Polar.

 A comfortable design

 - Dimensions: 50mm diameter, 15.3mm thickness / Weight: 70g

 The Suunto 7 is offered in five different colourways, from sensible black, through to more lifestyle colours like this sandstone and rose gold model, pairing a reinforced polyamide body with a stainless steel bezel.

 The first thing that will strike you when wearing the Suunto 7 is the softness of the strap, which is quick-release by design so you'll be able to switch colours or replace in the future.

 The watch's plastic back houses a pronounced bump with the heart rate sensors.
 The whole package offers ingress protection, too, so it's good for wear in any conditions - and we've found it perfectly happy when swim training, out on sweaty days and in general wear.
 You could theoretically descend to 50m underwater while wearing this watch.

 The display is topped with Gorilla Glass for protection and after testing over the course of a few months, we've found it has kept scratches at bay.
 The touchscreen functionality is paired with buttons around the body, with three on the right and one on the left, giving you various routes around the Wear OS platform that it runs.